swamikare/SignedRumourMinimization/README.md

 directory.

-The file
+Specify the dataset names in

 ```
 filelist
 ```

-contains the names of the datasets to be processed.

 ---

-## Running Experiments
+## Step 3: Execute the Program

 ### Single Execution

-After compilation:

 ```bash
 ./diffusion
 ```

----

 ### Batch Execution

-To execute the program on all datasets listed in `filelist`:
+Run experiments for all datasets listed in `filelist`.

 ```bash
 python3 runall.py filelist